arizakevin/arizakevin/README.md

 </div>
 <br/>

-- 🔭 I’m currently working as a Full-Stack Engineer at [Buildertrend]([https://arizakevin.web.app/](https://buildertrend.com/))
+- 🔭 I’m currently working as a Senior Full-Stack Engineer at [Islands](https://www.islandshq.xyz/)

-- 🌱 I’m currently focused in pulishing my web development skills and learning iOS native development with Swift and SwiftUI
+- 🌱 I’m currently focused in pulishing my web development skills and learning Elixir and Phoenix 🐦
 <!--
-- 👨‍💻 All of my recent projects are available at [arizakevin.web.app](https://arizakevin.web.app/) -->
+- 👨‍💻 All of my recent projects are available at [kevinariza.com](https://www.kevinariza.com/) -->
 - 💬 Ask me about **Web and mobile development**